An industry resource published by Cogan·

 $40–70 per square foot installed for a standard 125 PSF live-load configuration with bar grating decking (East Coast Storage Equipment, Speedrack West).

-The pallet racking itself acts as the structural support.
-Mezzanine joists and decking sit on top of rack upright frames, and pallet positions continue below the mezzanine using the same rack structure.
+A rack-supported mezzanine — often called a pallet rack mezzanine — uses the pallet racking itself as the structural support: joists and decking sit on top of rack upright frames, and pallet positions continue below the mezzanine using the same rack structure — typically $30–55 per square foot installed.

 How they're built